peterhinch/micropython-touch/README.md

  string.
 If a provided arg did not match any list item, the control's state is not changed and `None` is returned.

-If `select` is pressed when the `Dropdown` has focus, the list is displayed.
-The `increase` and `decrease` buttons move the list currency.
-If `select` is pressed after changing the currency the callback is triggered, the list is closed and the control will display the newly selected entry.
-If `next` or `prev` are pressed while the list is open, focus will move to the next widget.
+When the dropdown is touched the list is displayed.
+If an entry in the list is touched the callback is triggered, the list is closed and the control displays the newly selected entry.
+If the list contains more entries than can be shown, scrolling may be used.
+A short vertical line is visible in the top right if scrolling down is possible, likewise in the bottom right if the contents may be scrolled up.
+A long touch on the top or bottom entry initiates scrolling.
-In this event the list will close and no selection change will be recognised: the control will show the element which was visible at the start and the callback will not run.
-Moving the focus is a means of cancelling any changes.

 The callback's first argument is the dropdown instance followed by any args specified to the constructor.
-The currently selected item may be retrieved by means of the instance's `value` or `textvalue` methods.
+The current item may be retrieved by means of the instance's `value` or `textvalue` methods.

 #### Alternative approach